kevinweber/wbounce/readme.txt

 = Features: =
 * Set custom content via backend
-* Determine sensitivity, cookie expiration, ...
+* Determine sensitivity, cookie expiration, hesitation, ...
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.